Beaver Creek’s Daybreak Ridge will serve as 2019 Colorado Classic Queen of the Mountain climb

 Women’s-only race

-The Colorado Classic started two years ago with a goal to reclaim some of the cycling’s proud history in Colorado, which once washost to one of the biggest races in the world, the Coors Classic.
+The Colorado Classic started two years ago with a goal to reclaim some of spectator cycling’s proud history in Colorado, a state that was once host to one of the biggest races in the world, the Coors Classic.

 Vail hosted two stages of the Colorado Classic last year, but crowds were underwhelming, and organizers decided to go a different direction.
 It was announced in December the 2019 Colorado Classic will become the only women’s stand-alone stage race in the Western Hemisphere on the Union Cycliste Internationale calendar and USA Cycling’s Pro Road Tour.